Sleep disorder: Schizophrenia

 In individuals with psychiatric illnesses sleep disorders may include a variety of clinical symptoms, including but not limited to: excessive daytime sleepiness, difficulty falling asleep, difficulty staying asleep, nightmares, sleep talking, sleepwalking, and poor sleep quality.
-Sleep disturbances - insomnia, hypersomnia and delayed sleep-phase disorder - are quite prevalent in severe mental illnesses such as psychotic disorders.
+Sleep disturbances - insomnia, hypersomnia, and delayed sleep-phase disorder - are quite prevalent in severe mental illnesses such as psychotic disorders.
 In those with schizophrenia, sleep disorders contribute to cognitive deficits in learning and memory.
 Sleep disturbances often occur before the onset of psychosis.

 Sleep deprivation can also produce hallucinations, delusions and depression.
 A 2019 study investigated the three above-mentioned sleep disturbances in schizophrenia-spectrum (SCZ) and bipolar (BP) disorders in 617 SCZ individuals, 440 BP individuals, and 173 healthy controls (HC).
-Sleep disturbances were identified using the Inventory for Depressive Symptoms - clinician rated scale (IDS-C).
-Results suggested that at least one type of sleep disturbance was reported in 78% of the SCZ population, in 69% individuals with BD, and in 39% of healthy controls.
-The SCZ group reported the most number of sleep disturbances compared to the BD and HC groups; specifically, hypersomnia was more frequent among individuals with SCZ, and delayed sleep phase disorder was three times more common in the SCZ group compared to the BD group.
-Insomnias were the most frequently reported sleep disturbance across all three groups.
+Sleep disturbances were identified using the Inventory for Depressive Symptoms - Clinician-Rated Scale (IDS-C).
+Results suggested that at least one type of sleep disturbance was reported in 78% of the SCZ population, in 69% of individuals with BD, and in 39% of healthy controls.
+The SCZ group reported the highest number of sleep disturbances compared to the BD and HC groups; specifically, hypersomnia was more frequent among individuals with SCZ, and delayed sleep phase disorder was three times more common in the SCZ group compared to the BD group.
+Insomnias was the most frequently reported sleep disturbance across all three groups.

 Bipolar disorder

 One of the main behavioral symptoms of bipolar disorder is abnormal sleep.
-Studies have suggested that 23-78% of individuals with bipolar disorders consistently report symptoms of excessive time spent sleeping, or hypersomnia.
+Studies have suggested that 23-78% of individuals with bipolar disorder consistently report symptoms of excessive time spent sleeping, or hypersomnia.
 The pathogenesis of bipolar disorder, including the higher risk of suicidal ideation, could possibly be linked to circadian rhythm variability, and sleep disturbances are a good predictor of mood swings.
-The most common sleep-related symptom of bipolar disorder is insomnia, in addition to hypersomnia, nightmares, poor sleep quality, OSA, extreme daytime sleepiness, etc. Moreover, animal models have shown that sleep debt can induce episodes of bipolar mania in laboratory mice, but these models are still limited in their potential to explain bipolar disease in humans with all its multifaceted symptoms, including those related to sleep disturbances.
+The most common sleep-related symptom of bipolar disorder is insomnia, in addition to hypersomnia, nightmares, poor sleep quality, obstructive sleep apnea, extreme daytime sleepiness, and other disturbances.
+Moreover, animal models have shown that sleep debt can induce episodes of bipolar mania in laboratory mice, but these models are still limited in their potential to explain bipolar disorder in humans with all its multifaceted symptoms, including those related to sleep disturbances.

 Major depressive disorder (MDD)

-Sleep disturbances (insomnia or hypersomnia) are not a necessary diagnostic criterion—but one of the most frequent symptoms of individuals with major depressive disorder (MDD).
+Sleep disturbances (insomnia or hypersomnia)—though not a necessary diagnostic criterion—are among the most frequent symptoms in individuals with major depressive disorder (MDD).
 Among individuals with MDD, insomnia and hypersomnia have prevalence estimates of 88% and 27%, respectively, whereas individuals with insomnia have a threefold increased risk of developing MDD.
 Depressed mood and sleep efficiency strongly co-vary, and while sleep regulation problems may precede depressive episodes, such depressive episodes may also precipitate sleep deprivation.
 Fatigue, as well as sleep disturbances such as irregular and excessive sleepiness, are linked to symptoms of depression.
-Recent research has even pointed to sleep problems and fatigues as potential driving forces bridging MDD symptoms to those of co-occurring generalized anxiety disorder.
+Recent research has even pointed to sleep problems and fatigue as potential driving forces bridging MDD symptoms to those of co-occurring generalized anxiety disorder.